luryann/sync/README.md

 # Example crontab entry to run the script every day at midnight
 0 0 * * * /usr/bin/python3 /path/to/update_news.py
 ```

+### manualsync
+Allows a user to manually update the website, using provided Python file.

+**Setup:**
+Run the file and fill in prompts.
+Make sure the date is formatted properly.